burlachenkok/exploring-python3/python3-note.md

 7. In Python there is the "exotic" operator `**`.
 This operator can raise integers, real, and complex numbers to specific power.
 Such a built-in operator is absent in C++.

-8. Unlike many C-based languages, Python does not have a unary post(postfix) `++` increment or `--` decrement operators that increment or decrements integer operands by one.
+8. Unlike many C-based languages, Python does not have a unary post(postfix) `++` increment or `--` decrement operators that increment or decrement integer operands by one.

 9. The boolean literals are named as `true`, and `false` in C++.
 However, in Python, they are named as `True`, or `False`.
 The underlying type `bool` has the same typing both in C++ and in Python.

 10. In C/C++ you can implicitly cast expression to bool or integer type.
 In Python the following expressions are considered `False`: `None`, `0`, `empty sequence`.

-11. Python uses `.`` to separate packages/subpackage/class like C#, and Java.
+11. Python uses `.` to separate packages/subpackage/class like C#, and Java, while C++ uses the namespace resolution operator `::`.

-12. In Python (and in Perl) there is no such term as function overloading.
+12. In Python (and in Perl) there is no such term as function overloading, while C++ provides function overloading.

-# Sources of Confusion if C++ person will talk to Python person
+# Sources of Confusion between C++ and Python Software Engineers

 Python is a useful and nice *scripting language*, which of course more comfortable to use compared to [Perl](https://www.perl.org/books/beginning-perl/) or [Windows Batch](https://en.wikibooks.org/wiki/Windows_Batch_Scripting) and sometimes more comfortable to use compare to [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
 In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains executing external processes for different tasks and less logic.